 Exception Handling in Java

-The exception handling in java is one of the powerful mechanism to handle the runtime errors so that normal flow of the application can be maintained.
+Exception handling in java is one of the powerful mechanism to handle the run time errors so that normal flow of the application can be maintained.

 In this page, we will learn about java exception, its type and the difference between checked and unchecked exceptions.